 Let’s take a look at some of the more popular digital nomad locations in India.

 This destination is a digital nomad favorite.
 And it is easy to see why.
+As a digital nomad Goa is a beautiful location.

 With long stretches of white sandy beaches and a reputation for having parties until the sun comes up, Goa is popular among young digital nomads who are looking to have a good time.